-Inflation has been relatively low in recent years and has not had a significant detrimental impact on the Company's results of operations.
-Should inflation rates increase in the future, substantially all of the Company's tenant leases contain provisions designed to partially mitigate the negative impact of inflation in the near term.
+Inflation has been relatively low in recent years (including our three most recent fiscal years) and has not had a significant detrimental impact on the Company's results of operations.
+There have been mixed indications of an increase in inflation in the U.S. economy.
+If inflation rates increase, substantially all of the Company's tenant leases contain provisions designed to partially mitigate the negative impact of inflation in the near term.
 Such lease provisions include clauses that require tenants to reimburse the Company for inflation-sensitive costs such as real estate taxes and many of the operating expenses it incurs.
 Significant inflation rate increases over a prolonged period of time may have a material adverse impact on the Company's business.